sftcd/happykey/README.md

 ## Recent Changes

+- 20210305: Added external API to map from buffer & kem-id to private key.

 - 20210304: built against rebased upstream openssl - there are some deprecations still to handle, but otherwise happkeys is ok